Excel VLOOKUP Function

 In most cases, you'll probably want to use VLOOKUP in exact match mode.
 This makes sense when you have a unique key to use as a lookup value, for example, the movie title in this data:

-The formula in H6 to lookup year based on an exact match of movie title is:
+The formula in H6 to find Year based on an exact match of movie title is:

 =VLOOKUP(H4,B5:E9,2,FALSE) // FALSE = exact match